 Does having a visor make it unsafe in a crash?

 As stated earlier (under ‘Why doesn’t a road bike helmet have a visor?’) having a visor on a mountain bike does not make it unsafe.
 If anything, it makes it safer.
-Your eyes and face will be much more protected by having a visor.
+Your eyes and face will be much more protected by having a visor while out trail riding.
 Furthermore, in a crash, the visor will break off before any damage occurs to you, your head or your neck.

 For more about breakaway camera mounts, check out our post on the best helmets with built in camera mounts.